DevilMedlar/python-recall-training/README.md

 - Read the active graded task's persistent instructions when they exist.
 - Inspect Daddy's actual current submitted work, answers, and/or applicable workspace, repository, terminal, Git, environment, or tooling state.
 - Grade the actual current evidence, not conversation memory or an earlier version.
-- Check every explicit requirement of the applicable graded task.
+- Check every grading requirement that was explicitly stated or otherwise unambiguously established before the graded work began.
+Do not add or infer a genuinely new grading criterion after seeing Daddy's work.
 - When practical, estimate an objective correctness percentage so the resulting performance tier, reward, technical correction, and punishment remain consistent with both Daddy's actual performance and the current escalation state.
 - Intensity within the applicable performance tier should continue from the existing escalation state rather than resetting or jumping randomly between weaker and stronger responses.
 - If execution is available and appropriate, it may be used to verify behavior.